digital

 Because we are all late to the party.

-The need for authentication in the web archival landscape has long been known.
-The folks at LOCKSS drafted their threat model two decades ago, Perma.cc has been doing authenticated web capture for a decade and Webrecorder integrated trusted timestamping several years ago.
+The need for authentication in the archival landscape has long been known.
+The folks at LOCKSS drafted their threat model two decades ago, the LTANS working group concluded fifteen years ago, and Webrecorder integrated trusted timestamping several years ago.

 However, most data online today is still not obviously authenticated.
 Digital archiving at scale is hard, budgets are small and issues like copyright are limits that stop content-oriented approaches.
 Today bad actors have all the capabilities to leverage these weaknesses.